matusnovak/rpi-opengl-without-x/README.md

 # What do I need?

 You need a GCC compiler and EGL and GLES library.
 If you are using the newest Raspbian distro, all those are already located on the image, no extra `apt-get` needed.
+You can check if you have the gcc installed by executing `gcc --version`.
+You can also check if GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libEGL.so` and `libGLESv2.so`.
+They are all already included in the Jessie Raspbian!

 # How to I try it?